 To finish we went for Eton Mess, chocolate cheesecake, creme catalan and a cheeseboard.
 Not a fan of sweet things, I stayed within my cheesy comfort zone and was happy.
 The sweets were beautifully presented and prompted a period of silence to attest to the quality.

 A quick chat to confirm that gluten free status on the way out and a pause to shake the chef’s hand in the open kitchen left us (me) contemplating why we’d not been there before.
 The bill was £115 for four people.
 In retrospect, we might have been a bit tight with the tip, but that’s not much more than an excuse to go back.
 In a sense I suppose there was a touch of foundation to my earlier prejudices, but I’d horribly misinterpreted how the ethos would manifest itself.
-The only thing missing here is gluten, which for many is far from a negative.
+The only thing missing from Filmore and Union is gluten, which for many is far from a negative.